ShowTime Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 |Calorie Weighted Basis||25%||44%||31%|

-The first ingredient in this dog food mentions a mixture of poultry and porcine meals.
-Together, these two items are considered meat concentrates and contain nearly 300% more protein than fresh poultry or pork.
+The first ingredient in this dog food includes a mixture of poultry and porcine meals.
+This mixture is considered a meat concentrate and contains nearly 300% more protein than fresh poultry or pork.

 For this reason, we do not consider corn a preferred component in any dog food.